International Legion (Ukraine): North Macedonia

 On 8 March 2022 the Ukrainian Embassy posted an appeal on social media for volunteers to join the International legion.
-However, North Macedonian law bars joining foreign armies.
-There have been no reported cases of North Macedonian citizens going to Ukraine to join the International Legion.
+However, Macedonian law bars joining foreign armies.
+There have been no reported cases of Macedonian citizens going to Ukraine to join the International Legion.

 Norway

 On 7 March 2022, Time reported the Ukrainian embassy in Norway estimated 300 Norwegian nationals had signed up to volunteer at their embassy.

-As of 8 April 2022, Sandra Andersen Eira, an ex-politician from the Sámi Parliament of Norway, volunteered to work in the legion as a medic.
+On 13 December 2023, it is reported that a Norwegian volunteer was killed in action.

 Peru

-A Peruvian former soldier discharged from the Peruvian army, César Eduardo Pérez Farfán, is reported to have traveled to Ukraine to join the International legion.
+A Peruvian former soldier discharged from the Peruvian army, César Eduardo Pérez Farfán, is reported to have traveled to Ukraine to join the International legion with 13 other Peruvians.
+In June 2024, the Peruvian newspaper El Comercio interviewed Juan Olivas, the Economic and Commercial Attaché of Peru in Ukraine, who confirmed the death of five Peruvian volunteers and the disappearance of one.
+He said that the body of one volunteer was returned, while the other four were cremated.

 Poland

 Polish citizens may join the army of foreign countries only after approval of a written application by the Polish Ministry of National Defense.
 There are several formal conditions that must be met in order to issue a permit.
 Among others, one cannot currently be in active military service and joining the army of a foreign country cannot violate the interests of the Republic of Poland.
 A group of at least 30 people in Poland who were willing to join the International Legion have reportedly organized to begin training.